timm/tested/docs/onMath.md

 <img src="/etc/img/pendulm.png" width=600>

+The few points on the thick black line dominate the rest.
+Which is cool since, to find a better solution, we only need to search around those few.

 <img src="/etc/img/2dplot.png" width=600>

-When the number of goals
+But when the number of goals
 grows over three[^wag07][^sayyad],
 boolean domination can fail to distinguish different things.
 Why?
-- Well, it is that "never worse of any goal" condition.
+- Well, it is RULE1: "never worse on any goal" condition.
 - The more goals there are, the more ways you can be a tiny bit worse on at least one goal.
 - So nothing seems to be better than anything else.

 [^wag07]: T. Wagner, N. Beume, and B. Naujoks, ["Pareto-, Aggregation-, and Indicator-Based Methods in Many-Objective Optimization,"](https://link.springer.com/content/pdf/10.1007/978-3-540-70928-2.pdf?pdf=button)